yadig69/50-Influential-Artists/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. How would you describe preprocessing to someone new to CSS?

+Coming from trying to teach myself coding i started and gotten use to plane css, now being introduce to a preprocessor became a stumbling block at first for me, but when i step back and deep dive into studying something like less and using flexbox it turns out to better to use.

 2. What is your favorite concept in preprocessing?

+The fact it makes it much more easier to maintain a website oof any scale

-What is the concept that gives you the most trouble?
+3. What is the concept that gives you the most trouble?

+  Mixins, right now they confuse me, agin the more work i put in with them the better i will be at using them.

-3. How would you explain the concept of a variable to someone new to programming?
+4. How would you explain the concept of a variable to someone new to programming?

-4. What is the purpose of using functions in code?
+5. What is the purpose of using functions in code?

-5. What is a JSON data?
+6. What is a JSON data?

+JavaScript Object Notation, a format for storing and transporting data.

 You may need to look up an answer but, you are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.